-Maintain or increase the percentage of faculty promoted at barrier promotions; develop capacity to regularly disaggregate and report data.
+Maintain or increase the percentage and diversity of faculty promoted at barrier promotions while maintaining UC standards for promotion; develop capacity to regularly disaggregate and report data.

 Number of impactful publications, relevant to disciplinary norms.

 Increase department-specific numbers; metrics will be developed.